 Sleep mode is an easy way to save power on your computer.
-Once an operating system enters sleep mode, it shuts down the computer while saving the present state for each task you were working on.
+Once an operating system enters sleep mode, it shuts down the computer while saving the present state for each task you are working on.

 Typically, all you need to do to wake up your PC is move the mouse.
 But sometimes, that doesn’t work.
 Even though you can always use the power button to wake it up, using a mouse is more practical.